 I will write occasional posts on my blog, which will explore the process, source materials, and provide updates about this project.

-If you are a librarian, archivist, scholar, or public historian (etc.) who may be interested in providing content for this project or collaborating on certain pieces, such as transcriptions or digital images, please contact Anna Kijas, Boston College (kijas at bc.edu).
+If you are a librarian, archivist, scholar, or public historian (etc.) who may be interested in providing content for this project or collaborating on certain pieces, such as transcriptions or digital images, please contact Anna Kijas, Tufts University (anna.kijas at tufts.edu).

 Teresita y el Piano [Teresita and the Piano]

 Since 2014, I have served as the United States researcher for a documentary and multi-media project about Teresa Carreño, which will examine her life and career.
 The project is led by Andreina Gómez (Director and Producer, Salinas Producciones, Venezuela), Ana Moreno (Producer, Bumpy Road Films, UK/USA), and Xavier Agudo (Co-Producer, EX Film Collective, Germany).